 Ana Flys holds a Master in Spanish Civilization from Bowling Green State University and a BA in Fine Arts from Tyler School of Art (Temple U).
 She has worked for a number of University and High School study abroad programs in different capacities, including that of director, instructor and organizer since 1985.
 For eight years, Ani also coordinated the Association of North American Programs in Spain.
 She designed, initiated and has run the Georgetown University program from its beginning in 1991.

-Ani enjoys giving tours throughout Spain to student groups and jewelry making.
-She is married and has two sons (Daniel and Paul).
+Outside the academic world, Ani enjoys touring monuments and cities, jewelry making and martial arts.
+She is married to a musician and has two sons (Daniel and Paul).

 Program Assistant: Carmen (Miky) de Miguel Reyes